swingmx/swingmusic/.github/contributing.md

 poetry install
 ```

+You need a LastFM API key which you can get on the [API accounts page](https://www.last.fm/api/accounts).
+Then set it as an environment variable under the name: `LASTFM_API_KEY`.

-Run the server.
-You can use a different port if you have another Swing Music instance running on the default port `1970`.
+Finally, run the server.
+You can use a different port if you have another Swing Music instance running on port `1970`.

 ```sh
 poetry run python manage.py --port 1980